Memoonakram/AI-ShoppingAssistantApp/README.md

 # AI-Powered Shopping Assistant

-An AI-powered web application paired with a Chrome extension that helps users make informed online shopping decisions based on their personal measurements.
+An AI-powered web application paired with a Chrome extension that helps users make informed online shopping decisions based on their measurements.

 ## Features